-Salary increases 3.0% per year.
-No compensation increases are assumed until July 1, 2021 as a result of Act No. 03-2017, four-year extension of Act No. 66-2014, and the current general economy
+Salary increases are assumed on a basis of 3% per year.
+However, no compensation increases are assumed until July 1, 2021 as a result of Act No. 3-2017, four-year extension of Act No. 66-2014 and the current general economy.

-The mortality tables used in the actuarial valuations were as follows:
+The mortality tables used in the actuarial valuations used for fiscal year 2021 (based on the valualtion as of June, 30, 2020) were as follows:

-- Pre-retirement Mortality For general employees not covered under Act No. 127, RP-2014 Employee Mortality Rates for males and females adjusted to reflect Mortality Improvement Scale MP-2019 from the 2006 base year, and projected forward using MP-2019 on a generational basis.
-For members covered under Act No. 127, RP-2014 Employee Mortality Rates were assumed with blue collar adjustments for males and females adjusted to reflect Mortality Improvement Scale MP-2019 from the 2006 base year and projected forward using MP-2019 on generational basis.
-As generation tables, they reflect mortality improvements both before and after the measurement date. - Post-retirement Healthy Mortality Rates that vary by gender are assumed for healthy retirees and beneficiaries based on a study of the plan's experience from 2007 to 2012 and updated expectations regarding future mortality improvement.
-The 2010 base rates are equal to 92% of the rates from the UP-1994 Mortality Table for males and 95% of the rates from the UP-1994 Mortality Table for females, both projected from 1994 to 2010 using Scale AA.
-The base rates are projected using Mortality Improvement Scale MP-2019 on a generational basis.
-As a generational table, it reflected mortality improvements both before and after the measurement date. - Post-retirement Disabled Mortality Rates which vary by gender are assumed for disabled retirees based on a study of the plan's experience from 2007 to 2012 and updated expectations regarding future mortality improvement.
-The 2010 base rates are equal to 92% of the rates from the UP-1994 Mortality Table for males and 95% of the rates from the UP-1994 Mortality Table for females.
-The base rates were projected using Mortality Improvement Scale MP-2019 on a generational basis.
-As a generational table, it reflects mortality improvements both before and after the measurement date.
+Pre-retirement Mortality - For general employees not covered under Act No. 127, PubG-2010 Employee Mortality Rates, adjusted by 100% for males and 110% for females projected to reflect Mortality Improvemennet Scales MP-2020 on a generational basis.
+For members covered under Act No. 127, the Pub-S2010 Employee Mortality Rates were assumed for males and females, projected to reflect Mortality Improvement Scale MP-2020 on a generational basis.
+As generational tables, they reflect mortality improvements both before and after the measurement date.

-Actuarial assumptions were revised periodically to more closely reflect actual, as well as anticipated future experience.
-Due to the change in the census collection date to the beginning of the fiscal year, rather than the end of the fiscal year, demographic gain/loss during the year was limited to the difference between actual and expected benefit payments, which arose from differences in termination and retirement activity and mortality versus expectations.
+All deaths while in active service are assumed to be occupational for members covered under Act 127.

-(2) Discount Rate
+- Post-retirement Healthy Mortality Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the plan's experience from 2013 to 20128 and updated expectations regarding future mortality improvement.
+The PubG2010 healthy retirees rates, adjusted by 100% males and 100% females, projected using MP-2020 on a generational basis.
+Prior to retirees death, beneficiary mortality is assumed to be the same as the post-retirement healthy retiree mortality.
+For periods after the retiree's death, the PubG-2010(B) contingent survivos rates adjusted by 110% for for males and 120% for females for females, projected using MP-2020 on a generational basis.
+As a generational table, it reflects mortality improvements both befote and after the measurmement. - Post-retirement Disabled Mortality Rates which vary by gender are assumed for disabled retirees based on a study of the plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
+The PubG-2010 disabled retirees rates, adjusted by 80% for males and 100% for females.

-The discount rate used to measure the total pension liability was 3.50% as of June 30, 2019.
-This rate represents the municipal bond return as chosen by the Commonwealth.
-The source is the Bond Buyer General Obligation 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+The base rates are projected using Mortality Improvement Scales MP-2020 on a generational basis.
+As a generational table, it reflects mortalitly improvements both before and after the measurement date.